ozacod/forge-v2/web/server/README.md

-# Forge Web Server
+# Cpx Web Server

-Minimal Go server for the Forge web interface using Gin.
+Minimal Go server for the Cpx web interface using Gin.

 ## Features